 Eastern Naskapi is spoken in Natuashish, an Innu community in the province of Newfoundland and Labrador that is home to the Mushuau Innu First Nation.
 It is located on the coast in the northeast of the province.

-Naskapi is written either with a version of the Cree syllabary in Quebec, and with the Latin alphabet in Labrador.
+Naskapi is written with Eastern Cree syllabics in Quebec, and with the Latin alphabet in Newfoundland and Labrador.

 Naskapi Community Website

 Page last modified: 20.08.23

 Why not share this page:

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.